 It’s my mom’s birthday and there’s no better way to say happy birthday than with a special treat like this espresso bundt cake!

-I’ve always believed in simple ways to show love, because to me the simple gestures are the ones that are the most thoughtful and the most loving.
-Anyone can buy something flashy, or stuff a card with money or gift cards; words can be powerful but can get lost in chaos.
+I’ve always believed in simple ways to show love because to me the simple gestures are the ones that are the most thoughtful and the most loving.
+Anyone can buy something flashy, or stuff a card with money or gift cards; words can be powerful but can get lost in the chaos.
 When we stop and take a moment in our busy lives to show someone we care, that we thought of them, we show them that we indeed love them.

-I’ve alway done this with food, learning from my grandma and my mom as a little girl.
+I’ve always done this with food, learning from my grandma and my mom as a little girl.
 They always knew what was everyone’s favourite dish or dessert, what to make for special occasions or how to cheer someone up.

 I feel more of us are starting to see this now, we are forced to slow down, stay home and connect in ways we haven’t done before.
 I hope through all of this (Covid-19) we learn to love in ways that we forgot how to.
 To simplify our lives and remember what is truly important in life; people, connection, and kindness is a great gift particularly right now.